evilsocket/openbank/readme.md

 **IMPORTANT NOTE ABOUT XPUB**

 If you're adding an **xPub** key with more than 50 addresses bound to it, you'll need to get an API key from blockonomics and put it in your settings panel.
+Make sure you add **all** your addresses/keys to the wallet watcher service or else it will appear with 0 balance.

 ### Crontab